the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [5.11.0.5] 2024-07-10 =

+* Security - Prevent an unauthorized disconnection of Payment Method for Tickets Commerce [SVUL-4]

 = [5.11.0.4] 2024-06-18 =

 * Fix - In installations where the plugins or wp-content directories were symbolic linked, assets would fail to be located.[TECTRIA-91]